-Under current legislation, the Schemes are not subject to income tax provided they attribute the entirety of their taxable income to their unitholders.
+Under current legislation, the Schemes are not subject to income tax provided it attributes the entirety of its taxable income to its unitholders.

 The benefit of imputation credits and foreign tax paid is passed on to unitholders.

 (p) New accounting standards and interpretations